House AI Task Force Readies Final Report, Eyes ‘Bite-Sized’ Approach

 The House Artificial Intelligence Task Force’s upcoming final report will focus on breaking up regulations into “bite-sized pieces” and not blocking future advances in AI technology, said task force co-chair Rep. Jay Obernolte, R-Calif., on Wednesday.

-Speaking at the Amazon-sponsored Capitol Hill Cloud Day on Dec.
+Speaking at the Amazon Web Services-sponsored Capitol Hill Cloud Day on Dec.
 4, Rep. Obernolte said the report – which he said will be released sometime this week – and its recommendations aim to serve as a template and guide for future congressional policies, while addressing AI as a multi-dimensional issue.

 “This is obviously not the last word in AI, it is just the first beginning of the first word in AI,” said Rep. Obernolte.
 “We think it is foolish to believe that we know enough about AI and the direction AI is going to move in the next few years to be able to do an effective job completely regulating with one bill next year.”